Chosen-un/TCGA-Gene-Expression-Analysis/README.md

 - Initial Accuracy: 92.05%

-- Improved Accuracy (Balanced): 90.07% (While slightly lower in overall accuracy, the balanced model provides a better and more generalizable performance across all classes, especially for the underrepresented subtype 3).
+- Accuracy (Balanced): 90.07% (While slightly lower in overall accuracy, the balanced model provides a better and more generalizable performance across all classes, especially for the underrepresented subtype 3).